pedestriantactics/cybertruck-simulator/_notes.md

 Cybertruck simulator

 - End screen with stats
+- Start screen, press shift to get out of Park
 - Menu glitch with displacement map
 - All links for menu
 - PT intro